 We are committed to the Concordat to support Research Integrity and fostering a culture and understanding of research integrity, through our policies, activities and actions.

-The Pro-Vice-Chancellor has responsibility for overseeing the implementation of the Concordat to support Research Integrity.
-This includes responsibility for oversight of relevant policy, ethical review, researcher development of staff and doctoral researchers, governance of the management of research misconduct and research governance in general, with the support of the Research Integrity and Governance team in Research and Innovation Services.
+The Vice-President (Research and Enterprise) has an overall responsibility for overseeing the implementation of the Concordat to Support Research Integrity.
+This includes the responsibility for oversight of research and enterprise policies, ethical review, doctoral researcher development and research governance in general.

-The following groups and committees support the Pro-Vice-Chancellor on matters relating to research integrity:
+The following groups and committees support the Vice-President on matters relating to research integrity:

 Working across the sector and collaborating to support research methods, is another way in which the University works to uphold research integrity.
 We are the lead for the Administrative Data Research Centre England in collaboration with a number of universities.
 ADRC-E is developing policies, procedures and guidance at a national level for safe and effective use of administrative data, with specialisms in linking data and ensuring anonymity of data.

-Our Research & Innovation Services department have also actively participated in the Russell Group Research Integrity Forum, which was established to share experiences and to develop best practice on research integrity.
+The University's Research Integrity and Governance (RIG) Team has been also actively participating in the Russell Group Research Integrity Forum which was established to share experience and to develop best practice on research integrity.

 The University has a number of policies and processes in place to meet the Concordat.